 Living by values are comfortable and come naturally to us.
 Through value assessments like the ones mentioned in this article, we can help ourselves grow and be one step closer to enhanced self-understanding.

 The purpose of these evaluations is not to spotlight where we are falling short or make us self-critical.
-They remind us of our purpose of living and drive us closer to what truly matters to us.
+Instead, these evaluations remind us of our purpose of living and drive us closer to what truly matters to us.

 Values let us know what is right for us.
 When we share and internalize values, they allow us to know ourselves better and guide us to choose what is best for us.